How to make easy, crispy air fryer scrapple in under 15 minutes! No mess, no pans- just crispy Scrapple in the Air Fryer!

 Tips for making Scrapple in the air fryer

-- If you like a thicker slice of Scrapple, adjust your cooking time a bit to let it cook through and become crisp.
+If you prefer a thicker slice of Scrapple, you'll need to bump up your cooking time a bit to ensure that its crispy.

 Frequently Asked Questions about Scrapple in the air fryer